Mikejo5000/vsts-docs-pr/docs/java/vscode-extension.md

 ## Secure Credential Storage
 When you run the `team signin` command, the credentials that you provide will be stored securely on your computer.
 On Windows, your credentials wil be stored by Windows Credential Manager.
- - On OS X and macOS, your credentials will be stored in the Keychain.
+ - On macOS, your credentials will be stored in the Keychain.
  - On Linux, your credentials will be stored in a file on your local file system in a subdirectory of your home folder.
 That file is created only with RW rights for the user running Visual Studio Code.
 It is not encrypted on disk.

 ## Next Steps